 2nd June to 2nd July 2025

-The second phase of public consultation on the proposed Spiorad na Mara offshore wind project gets underway on Monday 2nd June and runs until 2nd July 2025.
+The second phase of public consultation on the proposed Spiorad na Mara offshore wind project took place between Monday 2nd June and Wednesday 2nd July.

 2 Ògmhios gu 2 Iuchar 2025